consfyi/data/README.md

   /// viewer who has that locale set should see a more locale-specific version
   /// of the text.
   ///
-  /// For instance, "Kemono Square" is an acceptable Japanese locale name, but
+  /// For instance, "Kemono Square" is the well known name for the event, but
   /// Japanese viewers may prefer to see "ケモノスクエア" instead. translations?: {
     [locale: string]: {